What are your chances of acceptance?

 Vassar College Supplemental Essay Prompts

-Prompt 1: Please select and respond to one of the following prompts in 300 words or less.
+Please select one of the following prompts and respond in 300 words or less.

 • Option B: Vassar is a diverse community that inspires positive change through open inquiry, deep dives into society’s most difficult challenges, and collaborative problem solving.
 We care deeply about one another, the communities that have forged us, and the community we build together on campus.
-Tell us more about the community (or communities) you come from and how it has shaped who you are.
+Tell us about the community (or communities) you come from and how it has shaped your lived experiences and identity.
+(300 words)

 Prompt 1, Option A

 At Vassar, we aim to foster an inclusive community through our philosophy of engaged pluralism.
 Engaged pluralism is rooted in “the conviction that collaborating across differences is necessary for social transformation and critical for the well-being of any community and its members.”
 In short, we believe it’s our differences that make us stronger.
-Tell us a little bit about what makes you unique and what you hope to add to our community.
+Tell us a little bit about an important part of your identity and how it has shaped your life and/or interactions with others.
 (300 words)

 Prompt 1, Option B

 Vassar is a diverse community that inspires positive change through open inquiry, deep dives into society’s most difficult challenges, and collaborative problem solving.
 We care deeply about one another, the communities that have forged us, and the community we build together on campus.
-Tell us more about the community (or communities) you come from and how it has shaped who you are.
+Tell us about the community (or communities) you come from and how it has shaped your lived experiences and identity.
 (300 words)

 This prompt is very similar to the previous one, but it’s more focused on collaboration and community, and it doesn’t require you to explicitly explain how you’ll impact Vassar’s community.
 Instead, you’ll need to reflect on how this community has shaped you, and it can be helpful to show how that impacts your future goals.